jeevan-lal/Excel-Data-Filler-V4/docs/documentation/field.md

 If you are opening a url.
 You can also add data from an Excel column to Open URL. as per the image below.
 And you can also use [variable key](/documentation/keys.html#variable-keys) in it.

 <img src="/image/url-open-01.png" width="400" height="400" alt="URL Open">

+### Send Request

+By this you can send Request to Server and the response that comes can be saved in Excel Sheet.

+### Action In Seconds

+In this field you have to set the action and after how many seconds the action has to be run.

+After the field run, the given action will run as soon as the seconds expire.
+This field not waiting for the action to be completed, that is, the next field does not wait for its action to be completed, it gets run.

 ## Field Response Action